 A subscription site, available to any church which holds a Church Copyright Licence (CCL) for the projection/reproduction of song words, SongSelect packages start from £32 a year.
 In response to customer feedback, the new site adds thousands of multi-part vocal sheets to the lyrics, lead sheets and chord sheets which were already available.

 ‘These come with the new Premium package which costs £115 per year,’ said Rich, ‘though existing subscribers can upgrade for a pro-rated cost.’

 All SongSelect subscriptions are church based and allow unlimited access for as many people as required within the church’s music and projection/multimedia teams.
 In addition, SongSelect seamlessly integrates with a number of leading song planning and projection software packages, including OnSong, MediaShout and ProPresenter.

 ‘This makes song planning and delivery much easier, whether you’re preparing in advance or responding in the moment,’ added Rich.
 ‘If you decide it’s for you and your church, you can simply arrange a subscription through your church and link your account to your church.’

-‘The multi-level staging range comprises a compact kit, through to a bigger option for a large staging or platform area,’ said Stage Systems’ Angela Allen.
+‘The multi-level staging range comprises a compact kit, through to a bigger option for a large staging or platform area,’ says Angela Allen of Stage Systems.